 Here is a roundup of the most popular deductions that were claimed on Schedule C of Form 1040 by sole proprietors (including independent contractors and one-member limited liability companies not reporting elsewhere) as determined by the dollar amounts, starting with the largest category.
 This list has been specially updated for the 2017/2018 tax season.

 The same types of deductions can be claimed by other entities — C corporations, S corporations, partnerships, and limited liability companies (LLCs) (although there may be slightly different rules for some deductions).
-See which of these tax deductions for small business apply for your 2017 tax return and think about which may impact your 2018 tax year for purposes of estimating taxes and business planning.
+See which ones apply for your 2017 tax return and think about which may impact your 2018 tax year for purposes of estimating taxes and business planning.

 Top Tax Deductions for Small Business

 1. Car and truck expenses.
 Most small businesses use a vehicle, such as a car, light truck or van.
 The cost of operating the vehicle for business is deductible only if there are required records to prove business usage.
 In deducting costs, the need to keep records of cost (e.g., gasoline, oil changes) is eliminated if you rely on the IRS standard mileage rate of 53.5 cents per mile in 2017 (54.5 cents per mile in 2018) instead of deducting your actual outlays.
 You can use the standard mileage rate whether you own or lease the vehicle.